getgauge/gauge-vscode/README.md

 ## Troubleshooting

 - Files not associated with Gauge.
 If gauge features are not listed, the gauge extension may not be activated.
-The `.spec` and `.cpt` files may be associated with a different langauge.
+The `.spec` and `.cpt` files may be associated with a different language.
 To fix this, you can add this to [user settings](https://code.visualstudio.com/docs/getstarted/settings).
 ```
 "files.associations": {
 	"*.spec": "markdown",